Insights & Ideas

 • Managed satisfied employees

-Then, add numbers to those outcomes.
-Somehow numbers make your achievements sound more real and exciting when it comes to how to show your value at work.
-For example, if you tell your boss, “My team is happy and works well together,” your boss might not take too much notice.
-But if you say, “We increased our team’s satisfaction survey by 38% in 6 months and here’s how we did it…” your boss will likely be interested and impressed.
+Next, add numbers to those outcomes.
+Numbers are a way to make your achievements sound more real and exciting when it comes to how to show your value at work.
+For example, if you tell your manager, “My team is happy and works well together,” they might not take too much notice.
+But if you say, “We increased our team’s satisfaction survey by 38% in 6 months and here’s how we did it…” your manager will likely be interested and impressed.

-Your boss isn’t the only one who needs to know about your talents, skills, and accomplishments.
+Your leader isn’t the only one who needs to know about your talents, skills and accomplishments.
 Lots of other people can benefit from knowing what you’re good at and what your career goals are.
+And if you're working as an interim professional, it's even more critical to clearly communicate your capabilities.
 To build those connections:

-• Offer your service as “the office expert” on a specific skill or process
+• Offer your services as “the office expert” on a specific skill or process

 • Volunteer for new projects, roles, task forces, etc.